johnnyko28/Full-Stack-Project-Ko-and-Co./README.md

 ### Initial Setup

 Add Landing Page <br>
-Add Campgrounds Page that lists all campgrounds<br>
+Add Campgrounds Page that lists all campgrounds

 Each Campground has: